Submissions for NZIFF 2015 are now open.

 Please find our entry forms and regulations below.
 If you have any questions about submissions please contact us here.

 1. The purpose of NZIFF.
 To present a non-competitive, invited season of new films in a wide variety of styles and genres.
 To demonstrate the development of the art and contribute to a knowledge of new styles and trends in filmmaking.
 To encourage the screening of films which might not otherwise be brought to New Zealand.
 To encourage and promote widespread discussion of these films.
 NZIFF screens in Auckland, Wellington, Christchurch and Dunedin each year and also tours a selection of highlights around other cities.

 2. Film selection and eligibility.
 NZIFF will only screen films which have not previously been screened or broadcast in New Zealand.
 Films that have already screened in New Zealand or that are available in New Zealand for purchase or rental on DVD, Blu-Ray or VOD are ineligible.
 The only exemptions are for invited archival and retrospective programmes.
 Any other exemptions are entirely at the discretion of NZIFF.
 Private screenings for cast and crew do not disqualify your film, but wider industry screenings or private fund-raisers may do so.
-NZIFF prefers to screen from DCP whenever possible, but can also screen from 35mm and Blu-Ray.
+NZIFF prefers to screen DCI compliant DCP whenever possible, but can also screen from 35mm and Blu-Ray.
 Films must screen in their original language with, where appropriate, English subtitles.
 Feature films, documentaries and shorts are all accepted.

 Short films by New Zealand filmmakers may be selected for screening before feature presentations and/or as part of NZIFF’s short film programmes.
 New Zealand short films under 20 minutes are eligible for our “New Zealand’s Best” Short Film Competition.
 Please see the Competition Rules and Regulations below.